ClickCease

 WARN Act Class Action Lawsuits

 Losing a job in a time of skyrocketing rents, inflation, and a looming recession can devastate individuals and families.
-If you or a loved one has been affected by the Twitter mass layoffs or have recently lost your job in a mass layoff, plant closure or relocation without a WARN notice, you may be able to file or join a class action lawsuit.
+You might be able to file or join a class action lawsuit if you or a loved one has suffered from the Twitter mass layoffs or has recently lost their job in a mass layoff, plant closure, or relocation without a WARN notice.
 An experienced California class action lawyer can provide more information about pursuing your legal options.

 FREE Case Evalution